Monitor and analyze virtual machine traffic with Flow Monitoring

 Verify Forwarding Table

-Important: When configuring BGP between a DLR and ESG, always make sure to use protocol address for forming BGP neighborship.
-If you use DLR’s forwarding address in place of protocol address, routes won’t be learnt between ESG and DLR
+Important: When configuring BGP between a DLR and ESG, be sure to use the protocol address for establishing BGP neighborship.
+If you use DLR’s forwarding address in place of the protocol address, routes won’t be learnt between ESG and DLR

-Case 2: OSPF configured between 2 NSX edges : You can run following commands on both edge to troubleshoot OSPF issues
+Case 2: OSPF configured between 2 NSX edges: You can run the following commands on both edges to troubleshoot OSPF issues

 Verify if routes are being learnt or not via OSPF

 If you have verified that your OSPF/BGP configuration is correct on both sides, make sure that you are advertising the routes.
-It’s a very common mistake that we forget to configure Route-Redistribution post configuring the dynamic routing protocol.
+It’s a common mistake to forget to configure route redistribution after configuring the dynamic routing protocol.
 Route Redistribution is configured under NSX Edge > Manage > Routing > Route Redistribution.

 And that’s it for this post.

-I hope you find this post informational.
-Feel free to share this on social media if it is worth sharing.
-Be sociable 🙂
+I hope you find this post informative.
+Feel free to share this on social media if it’s worth sharing.